nlgranger/SeqTools/README.rst

 | |prefetch|         | |interleaving|
 ==================== ================= ===============

-... and others (suggestions are also welcome).
+and others (suggestions are also welcome).
+Please use the `issue tracker
+<https://github.com/nlgranger/SeqTools/issues>`_ to request features, propose
+improvements or report issues.

 Installation